sea-kg/ctf01d/README.md

     driver: bridge
 ```

-And than:
+And then:

 ```
 $ docker-compose up
 ```

-After success start, you can see in logs something like this:
+After successful start, you will see logs similar to the following:
 ```
 ctf01d_jury_1  | 2021-05-17 03:05:29.680, 0x00007f10cd69b700 [WARN] Checker: another_some   example_service2 :  => service is down
 ctf01d_jury_1  | 2021-05-17 03:05:29.680, 0x00007f10cd69b700 [INFO] Checker: another_some   example_service2 : Elapsed milliseconds: 106ms